suttergustavo/suttergustavo/README.md

 <h1 align="center">Hey, I'm Gustavo 👋</h1>

-I’m currently a computer science master's student at the University of Waterloo, working with Prof. Pascal Poupart.
+I’m currently a computer science PhD student at the University of Waterloo, working with Prof. Pascal Poupart.
 I'm interested in deep learning and machine learning in general.

 ### Contact 💬